jonnyhoeven/workshop/WORKSHOP.md

 - Extract the ArgoCD admin password, we first request the secret and then decode the password using base64 to plain text.
 The initial password is randomly generated and unique to each ArgoCD installation.
 - ArgoCD also provides a CLI tool to interact with the API, but for now we'll use kubectl.
+- We should delete this `ConfigMap` manifest and create a new password.

 ```bash
 kubectl get secret argocd-initial-admin-secret -n argocd -o jsonpath='{.data.password}' | base64 --decode